 If you’ve ever sat with a financial advisor, you’ve heard this pitch: “We’ll build you a fully diversified portfolio.
 Low-cost index funds.
 U.S. stocks, international stocks, some bonds.
 Modern Portfolio Theory.
 No individual stocks—that’s too risky.
 Long-term investing, occasional rebalancing, steady growth.”

-But here’s what they’re not telling you.
-Your advisor puts you in a large-cap fund, an international fund, a mid-cap fund, a small-cap fund, bond funds for “safety.”
-They call this smart diversification.
-The reality?
-You just bought the entire market sliced into expensive pieces.
-You’re literally guaranteed market-average returns—minus the fees you’re paying on all those funds.
+Most advisors put you in a large-cap fund, an international fund, a mid-cap fund, a small-cap fund, and bond funds for “safety.”
+It’s called broad diversification.
+But you’ve just bought the entire market sliced into expensive pieces.
+You’re likely guaranteed market-average returns—minus the fees you’re paying on all those funds.

 But what if you don’t have that luxury of time?
-What if you’re in tech, in your late 30s, and you don’t want to work another 25 years?
-What if you’ve already maxed your compensation, crushed your savings rate—and now you need your money to work as hard as you did?
+What if you’re in tech, in your late 30s, and you don’t want to work another 30 + years?
+What if you’ve already maxed your compensation, crushed your savings rate—and now you need your money to work as hard as you?

-That’s where conventional advice completely falls apart.
+That’s where conventional advice can come up short.
 Average returns deliver average outcomes.
-You can’t get extraordinary results with an ordinary strategy.

 What I Figured Out

-Some years ago, when I was working as a financial advisor, I helped an investor with a mid-eight-figure balance convert his brokerage account to a trust account.
+Years ago, when I was starting out as a financial advisor, I helped an investor with a mid-eight-figure balance convert his brokerage account to a trust account.
 I’d never seen that kind of money sitting in a single account before—it stopped me in my tracks.

 That kind of wealth isn’t luck—it’s something else entirely.
 I had to ask him: “How did you do it?”